dmurali12/TheBox/Endocrine System/Reproductive Axis.md

 1. GnRH expressing neurons in the [[hypothalamus]] releases [[Gonadotropin Releasing Hormone (GnRH)]].
 2. The [[anterior pituitary]], in response, releases [[Follicle Stimulating Hormone]] and [[Lutenizing Hormone]]

+- Talk about anti mullerian hormone and mullerian ducts
+- mesonephric ducts

 ## Reproductive Axis in Females

 The ovarian and uterine cycles in females occur concurrently.
 We'll first talk about each separately and then put it together.

 ### Ovarian Cycle
 1. **Follicular Phase**: Hypothalamus releases **GnRH**, so AP releases *small* amounts of **FSH** and **LH**
 	- FSH and LH act on the **ovaries** and causes it to release **estrogens**.